 It provides the ability to be knowledgeable of which platforms your audience use most, allowing you to apply a tone to your messaging that fits the specific vibe of the platform.

 Optimizing Marketing Budget

-Having an understanding of the exact platforms your audiences prefer and spend their time provides the ability to optimize where you place your marketing dollars.
+Having an understanding of the exact platforms, your audiences prefer and spending their time provides the ability to optimize where you place your marketing dollars.

 Gone are the day’s where you simply blast messages out to the masses in hopes they buy what you’re offering.
 The right communication strategy allows you to develop real relationships with your audiences, relationships that lead to positioning yourself as the brand of choice in your market.